 One of my favourite deeper diving lures is the Zonk.
 The Hound is on par with the Zonk, for it too can scale around 70 cm to the meter mark, which is excellent.
 You may laugh because I mention fishing shallower waters around our Kent area.
-We still occasionally get to use the Hound and the Zonk on the spring tides, but still, have to be careful, these lures are proving tough to get hold of at the end of the day.
+We still occasionally get to use the Hound and the Zonk on the spring tides but still have to be careful; these lures prove tricky to get hold of at the end of the day.

 IMA Rocket Bait

 With the IMA Rocket Bait, you really must have your wits about you.
-This is the smallest out of the 4 we mention but definitely. not the lightest.
-In fact, its sinks light a lead weight, to be honest.
+The Rocket Bait being the smallest out of the four we mention but definitely. not the lightest.
+Its sinks light a lead weight, to be honest.
 Rule of thumb: DO NOT STOP REELING WHEN YOU CAST OUT.
-If you do it’s going to work out expensive unless you’re fishing over-sand.
-Yes, mugging here has made this expensive mistake on a few occasions.
+If you do, it’s going to work out expensive unless you’re fishing over-sand.
+Yes, mugging here has made this costly mistake on a few occasions.

 On one fishing trip, the wind was blowing a hooly.
-This makes things even more annoying because I hate fishing in the wind.
+It makes things even more annoying because I hate fishing in the wind.
 I had cast out my braid and had somehow wrapped it around the rod tip.
 Because we were up to our nuts in the water, I tried to wave the line free.
 But forgot about my sinking

 Oh well, 20quid down the drain.
 Even more annoying was the fact that this Rocket Bait was the Sardine.
 I had four different types of this Rocket Bait, and the Sardine had been the only version I had caught any bass.
 However, the Bassman had been crushing it on the Mullet, sickeningly crushing it.
 When I had tried to replace the Sardine, I just couldn’t one.